 Ackerman Hills Renovation Will Make Course 'enjoyable for all to play'

-Work on the project is scheduled to begin on Monday, September 8, 2014
+Work on the project began in September 2014

 Have you ever played Pinehurst No. 2 or Torrey Pines?
 If so, you know the special feeling of golfing at a distinctive venue.

 Ackerman Hills - formerly the Purdue South Course - originally was designed by Indiana Golf Hall of Famer Bill Diddle and built in 1934.
 It hosted the 1961 NCAA Men's Championships at which Purdue won the team title and Jack Nicklaus was the medalist.
 The course was modified in 1968 by Larry Packard to accommodate the expansion of the Tower Acres residential area.
 It was further developed from 1996 to 1998 as part of the opening of the Birck Boilermaker Golf Complex.

 Our objective now is to maintain the course's current parkland style and ensure that it is enjoyable for all to play with many of the same challenges that currently exist.
 At the same time, we want to add length in order to host championship-caliber events, while offering a variety of tee options to accommodate all skill levels.
 With the addition of two new holes adjacent to Cherry Lane and McCormick Road, we have expanded the course's footprint slightly to allow for better spacing and overall flow of play.

 Modern agronomic standards for turf varieties, drainage, irrigation, tee box areas and tree placement and replacement will be included in the renovation.
 The current severe sloping of some greens will be modified to accommodate the green speeds demanded and desired in today's game.
 The project also will address wetlands mitigation and storm-water runoff issues that impact the course as well as the campus footprint south of Stadium Avenue.